Mr-viv1gupta/Social_Feed/README.md

  - Enable the Social Feed module.

  OR

- -Goto https://www.drupal.org/project/socialfeed , and copy its download link to Clipboard either of tar or zip file.
+ - Goto https://www.drupal.org/project/socialfeed , and copy its download link to Clipboard either of tar or zip file.
- -Now, in your sites/extend/ install new Module and paste the URL link there. and click Install -Enable the Socialfeed Module.
+ - Now, in your sites/extend/ install new Module and paste the URL link there. and click Install
+ - Enable the Socialfeed Module.

 CONFIGURATION